JaronCyna/Jaroncyna.github.io/_posts/2025-12-30-MPPT-Satillite-Charger.md

 ![](/assetsweb/mppt/diagram1.png)

 Although this is a good starting point, there are several problems that need to be addressed before moving forward with the design phase of this project.
 First of all, it would be less reliable to get energy to the STM from the solar panels as there can be times where minimal energy is received.
 Due to this, it would be smart to power the STM on a stable source like a battery.
 However, that presents a new problem: what happens when the batteries are dead?
 How does the STM start up to get the MPPT to start charging the batteries to power the STM?
-Additionally, there would need to be a way to power the MOSFETs on the MPPT as the STM runs on 3.3V—not nearly enough to power them.
+Additionally, there would need to be a way to power the MOSFETs on the MPPT as the STM runs on 3.3V.

 So for my next design I made the following changes: I had a buck converter which received power from batteries and solar panels, and an Ideal Diode which would compare and essentially check if the batteries were dead to see what to power the STM32 with.
 Then there would be a watchdog ensuring space radiation does not cause problems with the STM32, and if it does, it can be reset.
 Then a gate driver would run from the STM to the MPPT to ensure it can power the MOSFETs.